 Section 5.
-Potential Applications (Test Beds)
+Applications

 Section 5.1.
-Real AIS AtoN
+Physical AIS AtoN

-One of the main benefits of Real AIS AtoN is the broadcast of the floating aid’s position in real time.
+One of the main benefits of Physical AIS AtoN is the broadcast of the floating aid’s position in real time.
 Depending on the length of the chain used to anchor it, the magnitude of the tides and the water levels, a floating aid to navigation can move several metres from its charted position, leading mariners to assume it is off position.
 However, and as illustrated by the black circle in Figure 5-2, the position assigned to a floating aid to navigation may cover a large area.
 The aid is considered within its assigned tolerance radius as long as it remains within a certain distance of its charted position.
-If this tolerance is exceeded over a certain period of time, the Real AIS AtoN will broadcast an “Off Position” message (see Figure 5-3).
+If this tolerance is exceeded over a certain period of time, the Physical AIS AtoN will broadcast an “Off Position” message (see Figure 5-3).
 The “Off Position” message will stop if the aid returns to its assigned location circle.

 The “Off Position” function is useful for both mariners and the authorities in charge, as it provides remote access to this information, allowing appropriate action to be taken.